solotheshow/Connect4/README.md

 - **Interactive Guessing Challenge:** Players begin by guessing a random number to determine their position in the queue.
 - **Dynamic Queue System:** Players are queued based on the accuracy of their guesses, ensuring a fair match-up.
 - **Classic Connect 4 Gameplay:** The traditional Connect 4 game where players aim to align four discs in a row, either horizontally, vertically, or diagonally.
-- **Branch Reveal:** The winner of each round has their military branch revealed, adding a layer of competition and excitement to the game.
+- **Branch Reveal:** The winner of each round has their military branch revealed, adding a layer of competition and excitement to the game, but mostly removing the anxiety of anticpating their branch.
 - **Requeuing System:** The losing player is automatically placed at the end of the queue for the next round, maintaining a continuous flow of matches.
 - **Tie Handling:** If the game board is full without a winner, a tie is declared, and the board is reset for a new round.
 - **User Interface:** Built with **Tkinter**, the game features an intuitive, easy-to-use interface with clear instructions and smooth transitions between stages.